Triumph Financial (TFIN)

 5. Sales Growth

 Two primary revenue streams drive bank earnings.
 While net interest income, which is earned by charging higher rates on loans than paid on deposits, forms the foundation, fee-based services across banking, credit, wealth management, and trading operations provide additional income.
-Luckily, Triumph Financial’s revenue grew at a decent 6% compounded annual growth rate over the last five years.
-Its growth was slightly above the average banking company and shows its offerings resonate with customers.
+Regrettably, Triumph Financial’s revenue grew at a tepid 6.5% compounded annual growth rate over the last five years.
+This fell short of our benchmark for the banking sector and is a rough starting point for our analysis.

 We at StockStory place the most emphasis on long-term growth, but within financials, a half-decade historical view may miss recent interest rate changes, market returns, and industry trends.
-Triumph Financial’s recent performance shows its demand has slowed as its revenue was flat over the last two years.
+Triumph Financial’s recent performance shows its demand has slowed as its annualized revenue growth of 2.2% over the last two years was below its five-year trend.

 Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.